-After traveling all over the world and experiencing numerous cultures, climates, and activities, it’s safe to say that I’ve found what works well for me.
-Still, I’ve always been one to experiment and along the way, I’ve realized what a headache it can be to travel without the right travel gear.
+After traveling all over the world, it’s safe to say that I’ve found what works well for me.
+Since I experiment often, I’ve realized what a lifesaver it can be to have the best travel gear.

-You can skip all the inferior products and go straight to the good stuff with all my recommendations for the best travel gear (and a few side notes on what is not worth the money).
+Skip all the inferior products and go straight to the good stuff with my recommendations for the best travel gear (and a few side notes on what is not worth the money).
 Check out my favorite travel gear and share your favorites in the comments so I can add it to my experimentation list!

 The Girl and Globe Travel Gear Recommendations